materialsintelligence/matscholar-web/CONTRIBUTING.md

 The python files are common parts of the website across all apps.
 ```
 matscholar_web
-├── about          # about app
+├── about           # the about app
-├── analysis       # analysis app
-├── app.py         # the core dash instance. don't mess with this
+├── app.py          # the file running the app and defining all high-level callback I/Os
-├── assets         # static assets, not an app.
+├── assets          # a special folder holding all static assets
-├── common.py      # common html-defining functions among all apps or main view
+├── common.py       # common html elements reusable by all apps
-├── constants.py   # constant quantities
+├── constants.py    # constant values to be interpreted once, not defined in __init__.py to avoid running on import
-├── footer.py      # the footer
+├── extract         # the extract app
-├── index.py       # (IMPORTANT): all high-level callback I/Os and the main layout of the webpage.
 ├── journals        # the journals app
-├── logo.py        # the logo
-├── nav.py         # the nav bar
 ├── search          # the search app
-└── util.py        # non-html defining util functions
+├── tests           # tests for the top level modules
+├── util.py         # utilities reusable by all apps or the top level modules
+└── view.py         # top-level views of the website
 ```

 Please keep the functions which define dash html blocks and styles